yhyakuna/katacoda-scenarios/vault-install/step3.md

 ui = true
 </pre>

 The `storage` and `listener` stanzas are **required**.

 In this example, the **file** storage backend stores Vault's data on the filesystem using a standard directory structure (`/data/vault`).
 It can be used for durable single server situations, or to develop locally where durability is not critical.
+For production, you want to use scalable storage backend solution such as [Consul](https://www.vaultproject.io/docs/configuration/storage/consul.html).

 The `listener` stanza specifies the TCP address/port that Vault listens to for incoming requests.

+> For more details, refer to the [Vault Configuration](https://www.vaultproject.io/docs/configuration/index.html) documentation.

 <br>